epicweb-dev/react-suspense/OUTLINE.md

    (yet)
 3. React Suspense is a particularly primitive API and we're still working out good abstractions for it
+4. I've been informed that the API for suspending _will change_ before the stable release (don't worry though, the concepts are solid)
-4. I will probably say "I don't know" as a response to your questions sometimes
+5. I will probably say "I don't know" as a response to your questions sometimes

 ## Workshop Feedback